alejandrogzi/postoga/README.md

                         Species name to be used as a reference for the assembly quality calculation (default: human) -src {ensembl,gene_name,entrez}, --source {ensembl,gene_name,entrez}
-                        DB source to overlap ancestral genes (default: ensembl)
+                        DB source to overlap ancestral genes (default: ensembl) -phy {mammals,birds}, --phylo {mammal,birds}
+                        Phylogenetic group of your species to be used to use a set of BUSCO DBs (default: mammals) mammals -> eukaryota, vertebrata, mammalia, eutheria
+                        birds -> eukaryota, vertebrata, aves

 postoga.py haplotype [-h] -hp HAPLOTYPE_PATH [-r RULE] [-s {query,loss}]